Kołobrzeg: From the late Middle Ages to the Thirty Years' War

 Already in 1248, the Kammin bishops and the Pomeranian dukes had interchanged the terrae Stargard and Kolberg, leaving the bishops in charge of the latter.
-When in 1276 they became the souvereign of the town also, they moved their residence there, while the administration of the diocese was done from nearby Köslin (Koszalin).
+When in 1276 they became the sovereign of the town also, they moved their residence there, while the administration of the diocese was done from nearby Köslin (Koszalin).
 In 1345, the bishops became Imperial immediate dukes in their secular reign.

 In 1361, the city joined the Hanseatic League.
 In 1446 it fought a battle against the nearby rival city of Koszalin.

 When the property of the Bishopric of Kammin was secularized during the Protestant Reformation in 1534, their secular reign including the Kolberg area became intermediately ruled by a Lutheran titular bishop, before it was turned into a Sekundogenitur of the House of Pomerania.

 In the 15th century the city traded with Scotland, Amsterdam and Scandinavia.
 Beer, salt, honey, wool and flour were exported, while merchants imported textiles from England, southern fruits, and cod liver oil.
 In the 16th century, the city reached 5,000 inhabitants.
 The indigenous Slavs in the city were discriminated, and their rights in trade and crafts were limited, with bans on performing certain types of professions and taking certain positions in the city, for instance in 1564 it was forbidden to admit native Slavs to the blacksmiths' guild.

 During the Thirty Years' War, Kolberg was occupied by imperial forces from 1627 to 1630, and thereafter by Swedish forces.